More information regarding the status of the mural will be coming soon!

-Saint Joseph’s University and the Global Philadelphia Association (RFP issuers), with the assistance of Mural Arts Philadelphia (MAP), are seeking proposals for a work of art – most likely consisting of two interrelated pieces – to be installed for public viewing on or near the University’s campus.
+During spring and summer 2020, Saint Joseph’s University and the Global Philadelphia Association (RFP issuers), with the assistance of Mural Arts Philadelphia (MAP), sought proposals for a work of art – most likely consisting of two interrelated pieces – to be installed for public viewing on or near the University’s campus.
 Together, the companion pieces will constitute the second in a series of Philadelphia public art pieces (the Project) commissioned by the nonprofit Global Philadelphia Association (GPA) and various community partners, each representing one of the United Nations’ 17 Sustainable Development Goals (SDGs).

 In addition to its role as an institution of higher learning, Saint Joseph’s University has had a strong commitment to secondary education.
 Over time, it has developed a unique relationship with the nearby Samuel Gompers K-8 Public School.
 SJU has therefore chosen to participate in the Sustainable Development Goals campaign by honoring SDG Goal No. 4 – “Quality Education: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.